 The AOA recommends that children who wear eyeglasses or contact lenses should have their eyes examined at least every 12 months or according to their Burnaby eye doctor’s instructions.

-Annual Eye Exams for Adults in Burnaby, BC
+Schedule an Eye Exam in Burnaby, BC